freepose/pyFAST/README.md

 - **data**: Dedicated to data handling and preprocessing, featuring dataset classes tailored for STS, MTM, BDP, and STM scenarios, alongside a suite of scaling methods for seamless integration of custom data pipelines.
 - **model**: Hosts a diverse collection of time series models, including classical, deep learning (CNNs, RNNs, Transformers), and GNN-based architectures for both UTS and MTS data.
 The `base` submodule provides fundamental building blocks for custom model creation.
 - **train**: Provides the `Trainer` class, streamlining model training with functionalities for validation, early stopping, checkpointing, and support for various optimization and learning rate scheduling techniques.
-- **metric**: Offers a comprehensive suite of evaluation metrics for time series tasks, including specialized metrics for masked data, with the `Evaluator` class simplifying results reporting.
+- **metric**: Offers a comprehensive suite of evaluation metrics for time series tasks, including specialized metrics for masked data, with the Evaluator class simplifying results reporting.
 - **visualize**: Provides visualization tools for time series data and model predictions, aiding in model analysis and interpretation.

 ## Installation

-To install the pyFAST library, ensure you have Python installed, then run the following command to install the required dependencies:
+To install pyFAST, ensure you have Python installed, then run:

 ```bash
 pip install -r requirements.txt